Maps of Yorkshire

-The Vikings outlined the first Yorkshire maps and boundaries around the year AD889 and followed the course of the county’s natural river systems.
-The banks of the River Tees governed the northern boundary of the region.
-The River Derwent, which flows from York to the Coast at Whitby, marked the boundary between the North and East Ridings.
-The Humber estuary, the largest natural boundary, separated East Yorkshire with Lincolnshire, while the Ouse’s flow was not mapped until several centuries later.
+The Northern boundary of the region governed the banks of the River Tees.
+The River Derwent, which flows from York to Whitby, marked the boundary between the North and East Ridings.
+The Humber Estuary, the largest natural boundary, separated East Yorkshire with Lincolnshire.
+Several centuries later, the Ouse’s flow was mapped.

-Also included are natural features, such as rivers, hill ranges and area of forest, which were more abundant in 16th Century Yorkshire.
-The areas of circles, bordered by the “ring fences” are parkland.
+Also included are natural features, such as rivers, hill ranges and areas of forest, which were more abundant in 16th Century Yorkshire.
+Bordered by the “ring fences”, the areas of circles are parkland.
 The other thirty-three counties could be engraved onto one copper plate.
-The great county of Yorkshire is so big that it needed two.
+Yorkshire is so big that it needed two.

 A generation later another cartographer, John Speed produced his atlas.
 “The Theatre of The Empire of Great Britain,” from 1605 to 1610 and based on some of Saxton’s earlier work.
 In his book he included individual county maps.
 It included five regions of Ireland and a complete map of Scotland.

-They regarded this unit of measurement was regarded as 1760 yards, but only caught on around the London area.
+They regarded this unit of measurement as 1760 yards, but only caught on around the London area.
 Around the country the length of a mile varied and created confusion amongst travellers and mapmakers alike.
 Ogilby’s maps were the first to use the standardised 1760 yard rule and helped make the length of a mile consistent throughout the country.

 Jeffrey’s map was the first to be printed on a scale of one inch to one mile.
 It outlined the position of buildings within a settlement, represented by black rectangles.
 They also used contour lines to display the height of the land for the first time on a Yorkshire map.

 Maps of Yorkshire from the late 18th Century onwards would fall into the hands of one of the best-known map-making companies in the world.
 This company is called Ordnance Survey.
 The organisation had existed since the French Revolution of 1789 for the military.
 Their first job was to map vulnerable parts of the South Coast to stop the spread of revolution over the Channel.

 In 1974, the whole map of Yorkshire was re-drawn to incorporate Humberside.
 This included parts of Lincolnshire, and the South Yorkshire Region, which formed out of the old West Riding.
 Some places, such as Barnoldswick and Middlesbrough, were no longer part of the Great County and excluded from all of its maps.

 In 1996, the maps had to be re-drawn yet again, after Humberside and Cleveland were abolished.
 The south bank of the Humber returned to Lincolnshire and the East Riding restored, albeit in a smaller version than before, reflected in the maps of its time.
 Modern map-makers had to put up with the whim of politicians.
 However, they were helped by the technology in which to keep up with the changes.

 Advances in digital technology have meant a change in the way we view maps.
 A few clicks on Google Streetview can have you walking virtually down “The Shambles” in York or up Buttertubs Pass without having to get out of your chair.
 Every shop, pub, business, school, church, and address is now available to find, complete with directions.